coriolisinstruments/EurorackModules/MakingVactrols/README.md

 ![Lining up the components](images/makingVactrols_08.jpg)

-Use a piece of the isolation tape to stick the LED and LDR assembly together.
+Use a piece of the isolation tape to stick the LED and LDR-assembly together.
 Isolation tape is recommended because it is nice and dark.

 ![Apply tape directly to components](images/makingVactrols_09.jpg)